siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Admissibility and Many-Term Sums.md

 \mathbb U=[0,\infty).
 $$

-For two terms,
+The previous chapter proved closure for the joined sum.
+If:

 $$
 U=u^2,\qquad V=v^2,
 $$

-the positive-ultrareal reading gives:
+with $u,v\in\mathbb R_{\ge0}$, then:

 $$
-U+V=(u+v)^2.
+u+v\in\mathbb R_{\ge0}.
 $$

-It is admissible when:
+Therefore:

 $$
-(u+v)^2\in\mathbb U.
+U+V=(u+v)^2\in\mathbb U.
 $$

-If the inner-state product distributes, this can be read as the ordered
+That is the basic closure rule for the joined sum.
+If the inner-state product distributes, the same value can be read as the ordered expression:
-condition:

 $$
 u^2+uv+vu+v^2\in\mathbb U.
 $$

-This is the basic closure rule.
+Admissibility becomes explicit when the same joined value is represented by descriptor data.

 ## Descriptor Admissibility